isuba-ian-k/RL-Fx_Trading_Agent/README.md

-# A Reinforcemnt Learning FX Trading AGent
+# A Reinforcemnt Learning FX Trading Agent

 A Reinforcement Learning FX Trading Agent with a Dueling Double Deep Q-Network Architecture.
 The Agent also used a Prioritized Experience Replay mechanism to update its policies during training.